irontec/ivozprovider/doc/sphinx/internal_calls/brand_portal.rst

       Data included in invoices created by this brand.

   Outbound prefix
-      Some companies are used to dial an aditional prefix for outgoing calls.
+      Some companies are used to dial an additional prefix for outgoing calls.

   Outgoing DDI
       Introduced in 1.3, this setting selects a DDI for outgoing calls